-- 1. Patient Management Competencies: - a) evaluation and management of a patient admitted to the hospital, including initial history and physical examination, formulation and implementation of indicated diagnostic tests and treatment plan. - b) pre-operative evaluation and management, including history and physical examination, and formulation and implementation of indicated diagnostic tests and a treatment plan. - c) evaluation and management of post-operative patients including monitoring patients and ordering medications, tests and other indicated treatments - d) transfer of patients between hospital units or hospitals - e) discharge of patients from the hospital - f) interpretation of laboratory results - g) interpretation of radiographs - h) consultation of appropriate inpatient services
+- Patient Management Competencies: - a.
+Evaluation and management of a patient admitted to hospital, including initial history and physical examination, formulation of a plan of therapy, and necessary orders for therapy and tests. - b.
+Pre-operative evaluation and management, including history and physical examination, formulation of a plan of therapy, and specification of necessary test. - c.
+Evaluation and management of post-operative patients including the conduct of monitoring and orders for medications, testing and other treatments - d.
+Transfer of patients between hospital units - e.
+Discharge of patients from the hospital - f.
+Interpretation of laboratory results